zhaolucas/zhaolucas/README.md

 💬 Ask me about my experiences, I would be glad to share.
 Yet I believe the future is more to hold.

-📫 How to reach me: Linkedin, Medium, Twitter, Instagram, Email
+📫 How to reach me: LinkedIn, Medium, Twitter, Instagram, Email

 😄 Pronouns: he/ him/ his

-⚡ Fun fact: SO MANY, connect with me to find out!
+⚡ Fun fact: I adore dogs, and hopefully finally can have a samoyed when i settle down.